bobanetwork/v3-anchorage/.gitbook/contents/hc/3_write-smart-contract.md

 }
 ```

-In the code above, the contract checks an internal mapping to see if a response exists for the given request.
-If not, the method reverts with a special prefix, followed by an encoded version of the request parameters.

 If a response does exist, it's removed from the internal mapping and is returned to the caller.
 The map key encodes the request parameters, so that a response initiated by one request will not be returned later in response to a modified request from the caller.

 To populate the response mapping, `HybridAccount` contracts use another method in the Helper: